Single-use plastics: these are the rules

 Yes.
 The product is partly made of plastic.

-Do you have questions about the SUP legislation?
+Do you have questions about the use of disposable plastic?
 Email your question to Afvalbeheer@RWS.nl.
 Or contact the Helpdesk Waste Management of Rijkswaterstaat.